 Air the bottom

-If it has started to turn red, the first thing to do is ventilate the buttocks between diaper changes for a few days.
-Leave the child on a baby bed or towel that you can throw or wash if there is a wee or poo.
+If it has started to turn red, the first aid is often to ventilate the buttocks between diaper changes for a few days.
+Leave the child on a baby bed or towel that you can throw or wash if there is a kiss or poop.
 Do it as long as you can, the babies usually think it's nice.
-Warning that boys' pee can go quite a long way, so be a bit cautious of the favorite armchair ...
+Warning that boys' coffin rays can go quite a long way, so be a bit of the favorite armchair ...

 If the skin in the nappy region is angry red, dry and lumpy it can be nappy eczema.
 Then it is good to wash gently with oil and air.
 Often, a cortisone cream with antifungal agents does wonders, because fungi thrive very well in nappy eczema.